ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ## Abstract Represensation Manipulation Tools

 Abstract representation manipulation tools are fantastic, and numerous.
 These translate the Markdown document into a data structure called an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that gives you fine-grained control over specific elements of the document (e.g. individual headings or links regardless of how they are written).
 With a formal data structure, you can programmatically manipulate the Markdown document by adding, removing, or manipulating pieces of Markdown in a standardized way.

+Some of these tools allow you to read, edit and *write back* to the document.

-We will only mention the ones you can directly use from R.
+We will only mention the tools you can directly use from R.

 ### Example use case